Christian Dior famously said, “A woman’s perfume tells more about her than her handwriting.”

 Carvansons Fragrance Creation Developer Amber says,

 “Unisex fragrances are becoming more popular and we are seeing a greater demand for fragrances that appeal to a wider audience.
 Fragrance buyers are becoming more adventurous with their scent choice.
-We are seeing this regularly in the fragrance samples being requested by our customers.”
+We are seeing this trend in the fragrance samples being requested by our customers.”

 Looking to integrate a unisex fragrance into your projects?